AKJUS/gwauditor/README.md

 # Google Workspace auditor script

-This script collects users, groups and Shared Drives of a [Google Workspace](https://workspace.google.com/) environment on .xlsx file for audit and review purposes.
+This script collects users, groups and Shared Drives of a [Google Workspace](https://workspace.google.com/) environment on .xlsx file for audit and review purposes, the file is archived in a .zip file including a screenshot with hash MD5 of the .xlsx file and the script executed.
 Note that it's prepared to run on [GAM](https://github.com/GAM-team/GAM/) configured for multiple projects, change accordly if needed.

 Set variables if different of defined:
 ```